ajaypendyala/Library_Rails_App/README.md

 3. The user can only book one room and its start time can't be more than one week in the future.

 ###**Search rooms**
 The "rooms" link on the navigaton bar will take the user to the room search page where he/she can search for the room based on room number, library, capacity, or start time.
-This search would render the results in a table along with availabilties of the each of the rooms.
+This search would render the results in a table along with availabilties of  each of the rooms.

 ###**Book Room**
 The user has to give the start time, the room details on the booking page to book the room.
 The options for the rooms are in the drop-down menu.